Cupcakus/AppleIIMini/README.md

 Standard super glue seemed to work fine for gluing everything together.

+# Paint
+I followed option8's directions for painting with the following spray paints
+- Montana GOLD (Sahara Yellow) for case
+- Krylon Espresso for Keyboard/Accessories

 # Video Signal
 Unfortunately the composite video signal from the C.H.I.P. is not exposed on the pin headers, so I was forced to hack it in.
 If you are able to find a small enough right angle 3.5mm to RCA video cable that works go for it.
 I was not.